connorjohnlind/connorlind.com/README.md

 ### The Gulpfile

-The [gulpfile](https://github.com/connorjohnlind/connorlind.com/blob/master/gulpfile.js) is one of my key areas of focus for this application.
-This task manager is centered on the Node Ecosystem, and utilizes Browserify to implement all modules into production.
-The Gulpfile manages all of the following tasks:
+Optimizing the [gulpfile](https://github.com/connorjohnlind/connorlind.com/blob/master/gulpfile.js) is one of my key areas of focus for this application.
+This utilizes Browserify and the Node Ecosystem to implement, concatenate, and minify all modules into production.
+The Gulpfile manages all of the following technologies:

 * [Browserify](https://github.com/browserify/browserify) -
 * [Babelify](https://github.com/babel/babelify) -